lxRbckl/lxRbckl/lxRbckl/README.md

 ## `lxRbckl`
-> A package used to maintain and monitor local .json files along with files on the GitHub website.
+> Layers of abstraction to increase readability and productivity and decrease trivial redundancy in lxRbckl projects.

 ### `Installation`
 ```